sentry-official/mcp-cap-internal/README.md

 - TCP connection tracking
 - And more!

-## Version

-Current version: **0.1.0-alpha**

-This is the initial alpha release.
-The API and functionality may change as the project evolves.

 ## Remote Access

 mcpacket supports reading PCAP files from remote HTTP servers without authentication.
 Future versions may include support for Basic Authentication and other security mechanisms.